-Costing $19.99 per month plus applicable taxes and fees in most of Xfinity’s service area, the Connect plan is a decent deal compared with Xfinity’s DSL competitors.
-This is also the plan that I’ve used personally, in an apartment with three people.
+At $19.99 per month plus taxes and fees, the Connect plan is a good deal compared with Xfinity’s DSL competitors.
+This is also a plan that I’ve tested personally, in an apartment with three people.

-Xfinity Connect gives you download speeds of 50 Mbps, which is enough for a small family or group of roommates to stream in HD on a decently sized television and have about four phones and a couple of computers connected.
+Xfinity Connect gives you download speeds of 75 Mbps, which is enough for a small family or group of roommates to stream in HD on a modest flatscreen and have about four phones and a couple of computers connected.

 However, if you rely on high upload speeds to make calls on Zoom or similar, you’re probably going to feel underwhelmed by Xfinity’s 5 Mbps upload speeds.
 Two devices at once is the maximum I’d suggest for making video calls over Wi-Fi.
 More than that, and you’ll start to have connection issues due to crowded bandwidth when uploading real-time video.
 (I usually use an ethernet cable for important calls to avoid Wi-Fi issues.)

 Additionally, if you live on the more expensive east coast, the plan could cost you about $65 per month.
 I presume this is due to a relative lack of competition for internet services in that region.

-That said, there are a few notable benefits to Connect, the first of which is the $50+ Visa prepaid card you’ll receive when you sign up online.
+That said, there are a few notable benefits to Connect.
+The most obvious is the $50+ Visa prepaid card commonly offered for ordering online.
 For the truly cost-conscious, a Comcast representative told me that this Visa card can be put toward your bill.
-This makes the first month effectively free, even if you opt to pay for their $14 per month X1 Wi-Fi router.
+This makes the first month effectively free, even if you opt to pay for their $15 per month xFi Wi-Fi router.

 Now, a bit on the charges you’ll experience with Connect: